NCAA Division II rowing championship

-The NCAA Division II Rowing Championship is a rowing championship held by the NCAA for Division II women's heavyweight (or openweight) collegiate crews.
+The NCAA Division II rowing championship is the annual regatta hosted by the National Collegiate Athletic Association to determine the champions of women's collegiate heavyweight (or openweight) rowing among its Division II member programs in the United States.

-The reigning champions are Mercyhurst, who won their second team national title in 2022.

-The most successful program has been Western Washington, with eight titles.
+The most successful program has been Western Washington, with nine titles.

+The most successful conference has been the GNAC, producing 15 of the 23 champions.
+Similarly, the only two years a GNAC team was not in the top two at the least was 2013 and 2015.

+The reigning champion is Embry-Riddle, who won their first ever team national title in 2025.

 Format

 The NCAA Division II Women's Rowing Championships comprise 68 total competitors (86 including spares) and two events, varsity eights and fours.
 Four teams are selected, each of which is required to field an eight and a four.
 Two additional at-large schools are selected to field only an eight.
 The following criteria are used in selecting teams and individual boats: